Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 People’s Utility Justice Playbook and History of Utilities

 The People’s Utility Justice Playbook is a counter-organizing tool developed by energy democracy organizers on the ground for communities seeking to win fights for utility justice, as utilities impose rate hikes and other hostile measures while failing to protect us in the face of climate change.
 It exposes the tactics from electric utilities that are undermining community’s efforts and suggests strategies and tactics to employ in return, so we can build our organizing strength—to not only fight back but also to build the democratic energy system for climate justice.
 An accompanying History of Utilities report summarizes the history of the industry for everyone to understand how our current energy system originated and to better understanding what we’re up against.
-They joined us on an interactive webinar* where members discussed how to use the Playbook in their own contexts and learned from folks engaged in utility-related fights across the country.
+We featured their work on this Lab update, and they joined us on an interactive webinar* where members discussed how to use the Playbook in their own contexts and learned from folks engaged in utility-related fights across the country.

 Hip Hop Caucus